kehers/kehers.github.com/_posts/2014-08-16-a-quick-look-at-twitter-analytics-and-twitter-cards.markdown

 ![](http://i.imgur.com/LG5Q8O6.png)

-It has 91 impressions and as at then I have around 1085 followers.
+It has 91 impressions and then I had around 1085 followers.
 This means the reach rate is 8.4%.
 I would have loved to calculate my average for like a month but it's hard to filter through the data for that period.

 Let's consider links on the other hand.
 What's the click-through rate?